Johnston Atoll: Failures

 On October 15, 1962, the "Bluegill Double Prime" test also misfired.
 During the test, the rocket was destroyed at a height of 109,000 feet after it malfunctioned 90 seconds into the flight.
-U.S. Defense Department officials confirm that when the rocket was destroyed, it contributed to the radioactive pollution on the island.
+U.S. Defense Department officials confirm that the rocket's destruction contributed to the radioactive pollution on the island.

 In 1963, the U.S. Senate ratified the Limited Test Ban Treaty, which contained a provision known as "Safeguard C".
-Safeguard C was the basis for maintaining Johnston Atoll as a "ready to test" above-ground nuclear testing site should atmospheric nuclear testing ever be deemed to be necessary again.
-In 1993, Congress appropriated no funds for the Johnston Atoll "Safeguard C" mission, bringing it to an end.
+Safeguard C was the basis for maintaining Johnston Atoll as a "ready to test" above-ground nuclear testing site should atmospheric nuclear testing ever be deemed necessary again.
+In 1993, Congress appropriated no funds for the Johnston Atoll "Safeguard C" mission, ending it.

 Anti-satellite mission 1962–1975

 Program 437 turned the PGM-17 Thor into an operational anti-satellite (ASAT) weapon system, a capability that was kept top secret even after it was deployed.
-The Program 437 mission was approved for development by U.S. Secretary of Defense Robert McNamara on November 20, 1962, and based at the Atoll.
+The Program 437 mission was approved for development by U.S. Secretary of Defense Robert McNamara on November 20, 1962, and based at the atoll.
 Program 437 used modified Thor missiles that had been returned from deployment in Great Britain and was the second deployed U.S. operational nuclear anti-satellite operation.
-Eighteen more suborbital Thor launches took place from Johnston Island during the 1964–1975 period in support of Program 437.
-In 1965–1966 four Program 437 Thors were launched with 'Alternate Payloads' for satellite inspection.
-This was evidently an elaboration of the system to allow visual verification of the target before destroying it.
+Eighteen more suborbital Thor launches took place from Johnston Island from 1964 to 1975 in support of Program 437.
+In 1965–1966, four Program 437 Thors were launched with 'Alternate Payloads' for satellite inspection.
+This was an elaboration of the system to allow visual verification of the target before destroying it.
 These flights may have been related to the late 1960s Program 922, a non-nuclear version of Thor with infrared homing and a high-explosive warhead.
-Thors were kept positioned and active near the two Johnston Island launch pads after 1964.
-However, partly because of the Vietnam War, in October 1970 the Department of Defense had transferred Program 437 to standby status as an economic measure.
-The Strategic Arms Limitation Talks led to Anti-Ballistic Missile Treaty that prohibited 'interference with national means of verification', which meant that ASAT's were not allowed, by treaty, to attack Russian spy satellites.
-Thors were removed from Johnston Atoll and were stored in mothballed war-reserve condition at Vandenberg Air Force Base from 1970 until the anti-satellite mission of Johnston Island facilities was ceased on August 10, 1974, and the program was officially discontinued on April 1, 1975, when any possibility of restoring the ASAT program was finally terminated.
+Thors were active near the two Johnston Island launch pads after 1964.
+However, partly because of the Vietnam War, in October 1970, the Department of Defense transferred Program 437 to standby status as an economic measure.
+The Strategic Arms Limitation Talks led to Anti-Ballistic Missile Treaty that prohibited 'interference with national means of verification', which meant that ASATs were not allowed, by treaty, to attack Soviet spy satellites.
+Thors were removed from Johnston Atoll and were stored in mothballed war-reserve condition at Vandenberg Air Force Base from 1970 until the anti-satellite mission of Johnston Island facilities ceased on August 10, 1974.
+The program was officially discontinued on April 1, 1975, when any possibility of restoring the ASAT program was finally terminated.
 Eighteen Thor launches in support of the Program 437 Alternate Payload (AP) mission took place from Johnston Atoll's Launch emplacements.

+Two Thor missiles were launched from the Island in late 1975, months after the "officially discontinued" date.